 When I think about Blake’s 7 the series, I think of a storyline that runs over 50 episodes, starting with ‘Space Fall’ and finishing with ‘Warlord’.
 This is bookended with two very distinct standalone episodes at the beginning and the very end.
 When Blake and the other convicts started their journey to Cygnus Alpha, it felt like the true starting point of a big, epic adventure.
-And when forced to abandon Xenon Base at the end of that final season, it felt like an end point of a series of adventures – a statement that the rebel unit needed a complete reboot, amidst the rapid expansion of a seemingly unstoppable Federation power.
+And when forced to abandon Xenon Base at the end of that final season, it felt like an end point – a statement that the rebel unit needed a complete reboot, amidst the rapid expansion of a seemingly unstoppable Federation power.

 So yes, these very first and last adventures, whilst connected to the overall narrative, do feel like their own stand alone entities – like pilot episodes.
 One certainly is, and the other could have been if the BBC had decided to continue with it.

 In my review of ‘Blake‘ I noted how that episode feels as much a beginning as a finale.
 The main reason for this is how it feels that to watch the very first episode so soon after witnessing that final memorable shoot out.
 So that’s what I did.
 And once again it is fascinating to contrast the character of Blake from those last camera shots, to the moment he first appears four years earlier.
 And within minutes, I’ve forgotten all about the events on Gauda Prime.
 ‘The Way Back’ is also the only moment I get to forget about Avon, because at the very start, on 2nd January 1978, it was all about one man – Roj Blake.